Frequently Asked Questions

 How Do I Get Started?

 If you think Braille and Talking Book Library Services are for you, please fill out the application form.
 You will need to have your disability certified by a doctor, nurse, social worker, counselor, librarian or other qualified professional.
-Due to federal government regulations, reading disabilities must be certified by a doctor of medicine or osteopathy.
-You can download:
+Please select the Apply for Library Services link from the navigation menu to access an online application.

 How Do I Know if I Am Eligible for Library Services?